An algebraic model for rational torus-equivariant spectra: Overview

-First, we use the Cellularization Principle.
-The idea is that a Quillen adjunction induces a Quillen equivalence between cellularized model categories; we may choose the collection of cells in either one of the categories, and then use their images in the other (see Proposition \ref{prop-cell-qe}).
-By choosing cells and their images, the cellularization of the adjunction induces a homotopy category level equivalence between the respective localizing subcategories.
+First, we constantly use the Cellularization Principle \cite{cellprin}.
+The idea is that a Quillen adjunction induces a Quillen equivalence between cellularized model categories, provided we cellularize with respect to cells that are small and correspond under the adjunction.
 The hypotheses are mild, and it may appear like a tautology, but it has been useful innumerable times in the present paper and deserves emphasis.
-It can be directly compared to another extremely powerful formality, that a natural transformation of cohomology theories that is an isomorphism on spheres is an equivalence.
+It can be directly compared to another extremely powerful formality: a natural transformation of cohomology theories that is an isomorphism on spheres is an equivalence.

-Second, we make extensive use of categories of modules over diagrams of rings, and prove that up to Quillen equivalence and cellularization, we can omit entries in the diagram that can be filled in by extension of scalars or pullback.
+Second, we make extensive use of categories of modules over diagrams of rings \cite{diagrammodcats}, and prove that up to Quillen equivalence and cellularization, we can replace a category of modules over a diagram of rings by the category of modules over its pullback.

-Third, the fact that if $A$ is a ring $G$-spectrum, passage to Lewis-May $K$-fixed points establishes a close relationship between the category of $A$-module $G$-spectra and the category of $A^K$-module $G/K$-spectra.
+Third, the fact that if $A$ is a ring $G$-spectrum, passage to categorical $K$-fixed points establishes a close relationship between the category of $A$-module $G$-spectra and the category of $A^K$-module $G/K$-spectra \cite{modulefps}.
 More precisely, we consider a Quillen adjunction